Seirdy/seirdy.one/content/posts/website-best-practices.md

 I'd like to re-iterate yet another time that this only applies to websites that primarily focus on text.
 If graphics, interactivity, etc. are an important part of your website, less of the article applies.
 My hope is for readers to consider a subset of this page the next time they build a website, and _address the trade-offs they make when they deviate._ I don't expect---or want---anybody to follow all of my advice, because doing so would make the Web quite a boring place!

-I'll cite the Web Accessibility Initiative's (<abbr title="Web Accessibility Initiative">WAI</abbr>) <cite>[Techniques for WCAG&nbsp;2.2](https://www.w3.org/WAI/WCAG22/Techniques/)</cite> a number of times.
+I'll cite the Web Accessibility Initiative's (<abbr title="Web Accessibility Initiative">WAI</abbr>) {{<mention-work itemprop="citation" itemtype="TechArticle">}}{{<cited-work name="Techniques for WCAG 2.2" url="https://www.w3.org/WAI/WCAG22/Techniques/">}}{{</mention-work>}} a number of times.
+Each "Success Criterion" (requirement) of the WCAG has possible techniques.
 Unlike the <cite>Web Content Accessibility Guidelines</cite> (<abbr title="Web Content Accessibility Guidelines">WCAG</abbr>), the Techniques document does not list requirements; rather, it serves to non-exhaustively educate authors about _how_ to use specific technologies to comply with the WCAG.
 I don't find much utility in the technology-agnostic goals enumerated by the WCAG without the accompanying technology-specific techniques to meet those goals.

+I'll also cite {{<mention-work itemid="https://www.w3.org/TR/coga-usable/" itemprop="citation" itemtype="TechArticle">}}{{<cited-work name="Making Content Usable for People with Cognitive and Learning Disabilities" url="https://www.w3.org/TR/coga-usable/">}}, by <span itemscope="" itemtype="https://schema.org/Organization" itemprop="publisher">the WAI</span>{{</mention-work>}}.
+The document lists eight objectives.
+Each objective has associated personas, and can be met by several design patterns.

 Our goal: make a textual website maximally inclusive, using restricted enhancement.